 Baseline testing, assessment, treatment, return to work or play, collaboration

-Ascent’s concussion clinicians have been trained and certified through the Shift Concussion Management Program and adhere to the most up-to-date research in post-injury assessment, diagnosis and effective rehabilitation techniques.
+Ascent’s concussion clinicians are Trained Providers of the Shift Concussion Management Program and adhere to the most up-to-date research in post-injury assessment, diagnosis and effective rehabilitation techniques.
 Through a vigourous assessment that includes testing of the vestibular and ocular systems, cognitive function, mental processing, reaction speed, exertion testing/training, and other lifestyle factors affected by mild Traumatic Brain Injuries (mTBI) we are able to identify the systems affected by the injuries and create a specific rehabilitation protocol to better manage and provide optimal recovery and return to normal sport and activities

 We take the time necessary to identify the sometimes subtle, yet important, functional deficiencies.
 This important information allows us to tailor rehabilitation strategies, including specific exercises that help break through the cycle of persistent symptoms.
 We also collaborate with other health care professionals ensuring that patients are receiving the best treatment for their symptoms.